williamspiro/hubXml/README.md

 # hubXml
-A tool to turn any externally hosted blog into a HubSpot importable XML file.
-This is a Java port of [externalBlawgDawg.py](https://github.com/williamspiro/blawgDawg/blob/master/externalBlawgDawg.py).
+A tool to turn any externally hosted blog into a HubSpot importable XML file :tada: It will grab post titles, meta descriptions, authors, tags, featured images and post bodies, and turn them all into importable `<items>`, building a HubSpot importable XML file.
+Plain and simple, this allows you to __import any external blog into HubSpot__, not just Wordpress blogs.

 ## hubXml/src/main/java/hubXml.java
 _USAGE_
 Requires manually setting a few variables in `hubXmlVariables.java` and soup selectors to make sure we can scrub external content, and get all the content and data we need to import a blog into HubSpot.
-It will grab post titles, urls, meta descriptions, authors, tags and post bodies, and turn them all into importable `<items>`.
 Running will output a blog.xml file which can be imported into HubSpot using the Blog Importer.

 ### __variables & soup selectors to set in hubXml/src/main/java/hubXmlVariables.java__
 `public static final String ROOT_URL` - The root url of the external blog you want to turn into an xml file